-Armstrong's 'underdog' road to WRC fight
+Armstrong's 'underdog' road to Junior WRC fight

 "Every since I've been 13 this is what I have been working towards.
 You should never give up on your dream.

 "I don't go into any championship thinking I want to be second or third.
 It would be amazing to win the Junior WRC.
-It would go very nicely with my virtual world championship."
+It would go very nicely with my virtual World Championship."

 In the fight

-The Fermanagh driver started his season in style with by winning in Croatia.
-He was right in contention in Portugal before engine issues forced him to retire, however he bounced back with second in Estonia, expected to be his weakest event, and dominated in Belgium to set up his title challenge.
+The Fermanagh driver started his season in style by winning in Croatia.
+He was right in contention in Portugal before engine issues forced him to retire, but bounced back with second in Estonia - expected to be his weakest event - and dominated in Belgium to set up his title challenge.

-"With the way the rally is set up and it is double points, it likely means whoever wins the rally will likely win the championship," added Armstrong, who is likely to take his retirement in Portugal as his dropped result..
+"With the way the rally is set up - and it is double points - it likely means whoever wins the rally will likely win the championship," added Armstrong.

 "I need to focus on being fast at the start of the rally and see how it progresses from there.